 Part of the craft of screenwriting is to disseminate information (called exposition) to the audience via character’s mouths without us noticing.
 Trouble is, The Sinner (and many other shows) have me shouting “People don’t talk like that!” at the screen!

 One easy way to fix these examples is to have the witnesses say “It was the fourth of July, maybe six or seven years ago?” (a memorable day of the year is, after all why the writers chose Independence Day weekend) then have the detective narrow down the year.
 Alternatively, have them say “It was 2013, no… 2012.”
 Yes, it may take up an extra sentence or a few words, but it will seem much more natural.

-While Cora’s husband, Mason (Christopher Abbott) can barely act and Bill Pullman phones in his performance but Justified’s Jacob Pitts adds some gravitas while Jessica Biel just about manages to hold the atmospheric eight-episode, muliti-timeline story together.
+While Cora’s husband, Mason (Christopher Abbott) can barely act and Bill Pullman phones in his performance, Justified’s Jacob Pitts adds some gravitas while Jessica Biel just about manages to hold the atmospheric eight-episode, muliti-timeline story together.

-While a damned interesting conceit, with such below-par writing, The Sinner is never going to be genre-defining TV, scenes largely play out to obvious conclusions – apart from when they contain impossible leaps of faith instead of real detective work – but The Sinner is passable, paint-by-numbers stuff.
+While a damned interesting conceit, with such below-par writing, The Sinner is never going to be genre-defining TV; scenes largely play out to obvious conclusions – apart from when they contain impossible leaps of faith instead of real detective work.
+That said, The Sinner is passable, paint-by-numbers stuff.
 Speaking of which, the final score remains Writers 1, Will 3.
 Must try harder.

 The Sinner airs its final episode on USA Network on Wednesday, 20th September.
 Mr Robot is back on the 11th October!